szhang7/szhang7.github.com/_posts/ubuntu/2013-04-09-ubuntu-manual.md

         command;;
     esac                        # end case

-The $variable-name is compared against the patterns until a match is found.
+The `$variable-name` is compared against the patterns until a match is found.
 The shell then executes all the statements up to the two semicolons that are next to each other.
-The default is *) and its executed if no match is found.
+The default is `*)` and its executed if no match is found.

 ###netstat
     netstat [-vWnNcaeol] [<Socket> ...]

     $ sudo netstat -tap | grep mysql          # list mysql ip port

+###nm-tool
+NetworkManager Tool, list devices, IPv4 settings(address, gateway,DNS)

+    $ nm-tool